 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Laytonville has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Laytonville has few renters and college students.
 But the biggest reason it is quieter in Laytonville than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Laytonville may be for you.

-Laytonville is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Laytonville is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-As is often the case in a small town, Laytonville doesn't have a public transportation system that people use for their commute.
+Laytonville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, the citizens of Laytonville rank slightly lower than the national average.
 13.17% of adults 25 and older in Laytonville have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.